-How Do You Turn Years of Spanish Classes into Real Conversations?
+How Video Producer Amanda DiMartino Turned Years of Classes into Real Spanish Conversations

 Amanda DiMartino grew up in New York, then moved to Los Angeles for her work in video content, where creativity and busy schedules are the norm.
 On the surface, she seems focused on directing, producing, and training for her fourth marathon, but she’s also spent years dedicating part of her day to studying Spanish.
 “I took it for maybe about seven years in school,” she says.
 “I had this base-level Spanish but could barely speak it.”
 That mismatch between knowledge and real conversation became her motivation to keep looking for a better way to learn.